 6 Ways to Help Kids Develop Executive Functioning Skills

 Executive function refers to cognitive functions related to making plans and decisions and regulating behavior.
-These skills are required for numerous tasks that can be completed every day, such as driving or walking to a destination, keeping a living space organized, making plans with loved ones, and managing time and tasks in order to maintain good performance at work or in school.
+Executive functioning skills are required for numerous tasks that can be completed every day, such as driving or walking to a destination, keeping a living space organized, making plans with loved ones, and managing time and tasks in order to maintain good performance at work or in school.

-Executive functioning skills begin to develop very early in life.
+These skills begin to develop very early in life.
 When raising or taking care of children, there are many ways to help them develop these skills.
 Whether caring for a toddler or a teen, the following tips can help develop kids executive functioning skills.

 Having a structured day and predictable routines can help to set kids up for success in the short term and long term.
 Enforcing an evening routine, such as tidying up their room, bathing, brushing their teeth, and going to bed at a consistent time can help children to develop these skills.